Special Interest Groups

 As such, it is imperative that CRCs receive adequate training and support to carry out each of the tasks assigned to them since this is critical to the overall goal of human subject protection at a given institution.

-In this group we will provide an ongoing forum for deliberate and meaningful discussions around the multifaceted, expanding role of clinical research coordinators, highlight issues surrounding developing support and training as well as consider, develop and present data on the current
+In this group we will provide an ongoing forum for deliberate and meaningful discussions around the multifaceted, expanding role of clinical research coordinators, highlight issues surrounding developing support and training as well as consider, develop and present data on current topical studies.

 If you would like to join the CCRCC SIG, please contact Henry Robert Kolb.